vrk-kpa/X-Road/doc/Manuals/LoadBalancing/ig-lb_loadbalancing-draft.md

 end script
 ```

-Helper task that ensures that the sync task is executed before the services are started.
+Create a helper task that ensures that the sync task is executed before the services are started.

-`/etc/init/xroad-sync-wait`
+Create a new file `/etc/init/xroad-sync-wait`:
 ```
 # wait for xroad-sync to complete before starting services
 start on starting xroad-proxy or starting xroad-jetty or starting xroad-signer or starting xroad-confclient